codecypher/java/NorthwindJava/README.md

 # NorthwindJava

-Sample web application using Java and Northwind SQL Server database.
+Sample web application using Java eclipse and Northwind SQL Server database.

 The Northwind database script can be found <a href="https://www.microsoft.com/en-us/download/details.aspx?id=23654" alt="Nortwind script">here</a>